 Recruitment to Clinical Radiology Training

 Interventional radiology (IR) is a dynamic speciality which is developing at a rapid pace worldwide.
 While IR is now becoming an independent speciality in other countries such as the USA, the current training pathway in the UK remains linked closely with diagnostic radiology.
-Those interested in pursuing a career in IR in the UK thus apply for a clinical radiology training place (overseen by the Royal College of Radiology) having completed a medical degree and foundation training.
+Those interested in pursuing a career in IR in the UK thus apply for a clinical radiology training place (overseen by the Royal College of Radiology).
+However, discussions are currently in place to develop direct entry IR run through positions.

+Trainees who want to train in IR first complete medical school and foundation training.
+National selection occurs for Clinical Radiology at the ST1 level.
 After 3 years of core radiology training (ST1-ST3; predominantly diagnostic radiology with varying levels of IR exposure to obtain core IR skills), trainees decide to either continue with diagnostic training for 2 years (ST4-ST5) or undertake dedicated IR training for 3 years (ST4-ST6).
-The growth of IR has failed to meet the exponential increasing demand for IR services in the UK.
-For this reason, while dedicated IR training places are limited by local resources, up to this point radiology trainees interested in IR have been accommodated on IR training programmes (either locally or nationally).

 IR, while continuously growing, is already a vast field and thus trainees undertaking ST4-ST6 in IR will generally chose a sub-specialty area: